|From Learn Amazon Web Services in a Month of Lunches by David Clinton

 - The Apache web server management tool (to point inbound Internet visitors to your website resources).

 - The MySQL database (so any software we’ll use later – including WordPress – will have a platform on which to build the databases they’ll need).
+If you are unfamiliar with WordPress, click here.

 - The PHP scripting language (also necessary for many applications, including WordPress).